unlock-protocol/unlock/unlock-protocol-com/blog/guild-hook.md

 ![Guild.xyz Settings](/images/blog/guild-hook/unlock-hook-settings.png)

-3. I can then save the changes and my membership contract is now **\*\***hooked**\*\*** to the Guild of the Unlock Protocol followers on Twitter!
+3. I can then save the changes and my membership contract is now **hooked** to the Guild of the Unlock Protocol followers on Twitter!

 Now the requirements are set, and there is one more step to go.

-The last step is to build a checkout URL, [like this one](https://app.unlock-protocol.com/checkout?id=23d15cce-8423-4761-ba48-6dd5ab5a048c), through which users are prompted to join the Guild, if they don’t already, before they can mint their NFT membership!
+The last step is to build a checkout URL, [like this one](https://app.unlock-protocol.com/checkout?id=23d15cce-8423-4761-ba48-6dd5ab5a048c), through which users are prompted to join the Guild if they are not already members.
+Once someone is a member of the Guild, they can mint their NFT membership!

 ![Guild.xyz Settings](/images/blog/guild-hook/unlock-guild-checkout.png)